Garethp/vim/README.md

 ### Codi
 To enable Codi, use the `:Codi` command, to disable it use `:Codi!:`

+### PHP Complete Extended
+It's meant to be a better PHP autocompletion.
+Requires you to install `vimproc`, which itself requires a `make` command.

 ### Vim Table Mode
 To toggle table editing mode, type `<Leader>tt`